Why the Jewish and Messianic Arc of History Always bends to the Left

 There was never any change and never will be any change

-The Kabbalists ignored the Gnostic creation myth (they modified it with shviras hakeylim) but kept the “change” part and the sparks.
-At some point, it was perhaps one Jewish esoteric tradition.
+The Kabbalists ignored the Gnostic creation myth (they modified it with shviras hakeylim or breaking “vessels” of the universe into sparks) but kept the “change” part and the sparks.
+At some point, it was perhaps a single Jewish esoteric tradition.

 Fast-forward to our time, forget the sparks and the creation, but we still believe in change.
 In fact, this one idea that people who live in post — Judeo-Christian civilizations believe unconditionally.
-Not only Obama, but every Miss America contestant swears by one unshakable dogma, change!
-And they believe that the change of the entire world is up to them individually.
+Not only Obama, but every Miss America contestant swears by one unshakable dogma, the holly change!
+And all believe that the change of the entire world is up to them individually.

 You see, I haven’t used the word Messianic yet.
 But in fact, it’s the core belief of Messianic civilizations that everyone can change the world.
-And it is a profoundly false belief.
+And it’s a profoundly false belief.
 Because there is no change and never will be any change.
-For the left, the belief in change and progress, it’s not even part of the ten commandments, it is the one commandment at the root of all others.
-In fact, as traditional religions recede, one commandment still demands a life-defining fervor, the worship of change.
+For the left, the belief in change and progress (another name for change), it’s not even part of the ten commandments, it is the one commandment at the root of all others.
+When the traditional religions recede, one core principle still demands a life-defining fervor, the worship of change.

-The left, through Enlightenment and Marxism, is the successor messianic religion.
+The left is the successor to messianic religion through Enlightenment and Marxism.
 The left doesn’t believe in God, but they worship change.
-And they still believe that one man, everyone, can change the world.
+And they still believe that one and every man can change the world.
 A profound utopian Chutzpah!

 P.S.
-It also explains why Chabad is such a natural fit with the left, fundamentally it’s one heresy.
-The urgent belief in change brought about by an individual effort.
-Light that candle and change the world!
+It also explains why Chabad is such a natural fit with the left, in essence it’s one single heresy.
+The fundamental and urgent belief in change, brought about by an individual effort.

 "The left, through Enlightenment and Marxism, is the successor messianic religion.
 The left doesn’t believe in God, but they worship change.
 And they still believe that one man, everyone, can change the world.
 A profound utopian Chutzpah!"